nubank/matcher-combinators/README.md

   matches when the given a sequence that is the same as the `expected` sequence but with elements in a different order.
 Similar to midje's `(just expected :in-any-order)`

 - `set-equals`/`set-embeds` similar behavior to `equals`/`embeds` for sets, but allows one to specify the matchers using a sequence so that duplicate matchers are not removed.
 For example, `(equals #{odd? odd?})` becomes `(equals #{odd})`, so to get arround this one should use `(set-equals [odd? odd])`.

+### building new matchers

+You can extend your data-types to work with `matcher-combinators` by implemented the [`Matcher` protocol](https://github.com/nubank/matcher-combinators/blob/066da1a07ab620a6c63bbb0ce8e1b6b3a4ccd956/src/matcher_combinators/core.clj#L5-L9).

+An example of this in the wild can be seen in the `abracad` library [here](https://github.com/nubank/abracad/blob/b52e6a7114461f50bdacc2cf09a1de08f707b9f3/test/abracad/custom_types_test.clj#L15-L20).

 ## Running tests